opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. c:function:: void absdiff(const Mat& src1, const Mat& src2, Mat& dst)
 .. c:function:: void absdiff(const Mat& src1, const Scalar& sc, Mat& dst)

-    Computes per-element absolute difference between 2 arrays or between array and a scalar.
+    Computes the per-element absolute difference between 2 arrays or between an array and a scalar.

-    :param src1: The first input array
+    :param src1: The first input array.
-    :param src2: The second input array; Must be the same size and same type as  ``src1``
+    :param src2: The second input array of the same size and type as  ``src1`` .

-    :param sc: Scalar; the second input parameter
+    :param sc: A scalar.
+This is the second input parameter.

-    :param dst: The destination array; it will have the same size and same type as  ``src1`` ; see  ``Mat::create``
+    :param dst: The destination array of the same size and type as  ``src1`` .
+See  ``Mat::create`` .

 The functions ``absdiff`` compute: